Campaign History of the 151e Régiment d'Infanterie - I

 Capt.
 Hameline in 1914.

 German forces press their attack from the Carrière woods (north of Villeneuve) and advance on Charleville and Villeneuve-lès-Charleville.
 Elements of the 151 open up on them, stopping their advance.
-After suffering from an initial blow, the 2 Bat. is rallied by Battalion Commander Pascal in person and then joins in with an attack launched by the 2 RI and 47 RI (10th CA) to its left, which only progresses as far as Côte 213 (1200 m south of the Charleville church).
+After suffering from an initial blow, the 2 Bat. is rallied by Battalion Leader Commandant Pascal in person and then joins in with an attack launched by the 2 RI and 47 RI (10th CA) to its left, which only progresses as far as Côte 213 (1200 m south of the Charleville church).
 2 Bat. will temporarily fall under the command the lieutenant colonel commanding the 47 RI, who orders it to take the crest to the east of Côte 213.
 This is where the battalion will remain until nightfall.

 A report made by Lieut.-Col. Oger (42 DI staff) sheds some interesting light on this troubling episode, which was viewed at the time as poor conduct on the part of the battalion: